pallavkoppisetti/Blockchain-mini-clone/README.md

 ## III.
 Features/Commands
 <br>

->  Note: The program asks you if you want to continue running it , typing in `No` will exit out of the program and `Yes` will continue running it.
+>  Note: The program asks you if you want to continue running it , typing in `no` will exit out of the program and `yes` will continue running it.

 ### 1. adduser
 Adds a user to our hashtable that stores all of the user info. and assigns a randomly generated ID and prints it out.